imixs/imixs-marty/src/site/markdown/plugins/spaceplugin.md

 The plugin updates the following properties of a space entity:

+ * txtname = combined name of the parent space name and the own name separated by a '.'
- * txtparentname = name of the parent space in case the space entity is a supspace
+ * txtparentname = name of the parent space in case the space entity is a subspace
  * namParentTeam = team-list of the parent space (if assigned)
  * namParentManager = manager-list of the parent space (if assigned)
  * namParentAssist = assist-list of the parent space (if assigned)

+## Unique Name

+A process or a space has a unique name attribute 'txtname'.
+If the name provided by the user is already taken the plugin throws a PluginException.

+## Archived Spaces

+Spaces can optional be archived.
+Archived spaces can be still managed by the orgunit owner.